Taught 100% online, study Sussex’s world-renowned MSc Sustainable Development at a time and place that suits you.

 Applicants whose first language is not English (and whose first degree was not taught in English) are required to obtain and provide evidence of English proficiency at IELTS Level 6.5.

 This course is currently going through the University of Sussex’s validation process which includes the setting of course fees.
-Once the fees for this course have been set information will be available on this page, you can also receive updates on this course by registering your interest to study Sustainable Development MSc (online) at Sussex.
+Once the fees for this course have been set information will be available on this page, you can also receive updates on this course by completing the request for information form on this page.

 Please visit our fees and funding page for more information on funding for master’s students.